Trechalea

-Trechalea is a genus of spider in the family Trechaleidae, found in the United States to Peru and Brazil.
+Trechalea is a genus of spiders in the family Trechaleidae.
+The species of this genus are found in the New World from the United States south to Peru and Brazil.

 Taxonomy

-The genus was first created by Carl L. Koch in 1848, and given the name Triclaria.
+The genus was first erected by Carl L. Koch in 1848, and given the name Triclaria.
 However, this name was already in use for a genus of parrots, and in 1869, Tord T.T.
 Thorell proposed the replacement name Trechalea.
 The name is derived from the Greek τρηχαλέος, meaning "rough" or "savage".

 Species

 As of March 2016, the World Spider Catalog accepted the following species: